Private Guided Tours of Venice

 What to See In Venice

 Venice has many interesting things you must see.
 The city is a maze of beautiful squares, ornate bridges, historic buildings and romantic canals.
-Make sure you spend time exploring the city away from the big squares and go to enjoy some of the out of the way neighborhoods that offer a view of local life in Venice that few tourists get to see.
+Make sure you spend time exploring the city away from the big squares and go to enjoy some of the out of the way neighborhoods, our private tours of Venice offer just that – a view of local life in Venice that few tourists get to see.

 Basilica di San Marco